ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/WifiInterface.md

 ### WifiInterface

 The `WifiInterface` class is the controlling API from application to driver.
-You can use this API for configuring security settings, network names and keys.
-You can also use this API for instantiating connection or disconnection phases from the network.
+You can use this API for configuring security settings, network names and keys and also instantiating connection or disconnection phases from the network.

 Whether the driver is an AT-command driven external IP stack or an Ethernet device, this is the API to implement.